MallamTeja/MallamTeja/README.md

 ## 🚀 About Me

-I enjoy learning by doing, I am passionate about transforming data into actionable insights.
-Proficient in Java, Python, and SQL, I have experience with various data analysis tools, libraries, and web development.
+***I enjoy learning by doing***, I am passionate about transforming data into actionable insights.
+Proficient in **Java, Python, and SQL**, I have experience with various data analysis tools, libraries, and web development.

- I actively use platforms like LinkedIn and GitHub for personal branding and professional growth.
+ I actively use platforms like **LinkedIn** and **GitHub** for personal branding and professional growth.
 As an event enthusiast, I used to attend and participate in hackathons, workshops, tech conferences, and other events, where I actively network with like-minded people.

- I am continuously updating my AI skills, including prompt engineering, AI-Driven automations, vibe coding, MCP connections, SLM's, Finetuning and other new-age AI skilsl and tools, to thrive in this AI era
+ I am continuously updating my AI skills, including **prompt engineering, AI-Driven automations, vibe coding, MCP connections, SLM's, Finetuning** and other new-age AI skilsl and tools, to thrive in this AI era

 ---